 Whilst it would be one step forward, two steps back in 2015 for the NRL team, the Under 20s won their second title in three years, with yet again another wave of players making their NRL debuts in 2016.

 2016 was the Panthers 50th in the top grade.
 At season’s end was the naming of the four inaugural “Hall of Fame” entrants – Grahame Moran, Royce Simmons, Greg Alexander and Craig Gower.
 On the field, it qualified for the finals, winning the first week elimination final before losing in the week 2 semi final.

-The following two seasons have seen eerily similar results, making the top eight but losing the semi final.
+The following two seasons saw eerily similar results, making the top eight but losing the semi final.
 However, the path to the finals in these two years were different – in 2017, the Panthers had only won 2 of their first 9 before embarking on a mid season surge and making the eight.
-In 2018, they were entrenched in the eight all year, but it was the manner of their victories, giving up a number of big leads before running down their opponents in the second half.
+In 2018, they were entrenched in the eight all year, but it was the manner of their victories, conceding a number of big leads before running down their opponents in the second half.

 In the context of previous seasons, 2019 was a horror year and after 10 rounds were at the bottom of the ladder with only 2 wins.
 A mid-season surge saw the Panthers within the top 8 with a month remaining in the regular season, but were not able to sustain it and finished 10th.
 The season though ended on a bright note, with a 54-10 thrashing of Newcastle, with Nathan Cleary breaking Michael Gordon’s record of most points in match, bagging 34 from 4 tries and 9 goals.